 This post contains affiliate links

-Your go-to guide for crispy, flavourful fried rice using leftover ham
+Your go-to guide for authentic, flavourful fried rice using leftover ham, chicken, vegetables & more!

-Why Ham Fried Rice is a Weeknight Hero
+Why Fried Rice is a Weeknight Hero (and perfect for lunches too)

 Ingredients